shoui520/shoui520.github.io/docs/monolingual.md

 I looked up 私 for demonstration purposes.
 I ALREADY KNOW that word.

-*btw I personally just look at the English definition when I can’t read the definitions at all, but when it is only one or two words I look the words up, this is just for demonstration purposes after all*
+*btw I used to just look at the English definition when I can’t read the definitions at all, but when it is only one or two words I would look the words up, this is just for demonstration purposes after all*

 You may think, “what’s the point of that?”
 It is kinda inevitable that you’re gonna not know at least 1 word in the definition, so this becomes useful.
 Next, I’ll talk you through *how to actually get the monolingual dictionaries*